MONDAY, NOV 1st

 The viewing of the lit pumpkins runs from 6:00 p.m. to 8:30 p.m.

 To manage a safe distance for all community members, viewing of the pumpkins will be facilitated in one-direction only, starting at the Little Station in Lent Lane and working your way north to Walton Street.

-Port Hope’s 2nd Annual Pumpkin Parade
+3rd Annual Pumpkin Parade

 The Port Hope Pumpkin Parade is a free community event hosted by Critical Mass and managed by a team of volunteers, to give the community an opportunity to display their jack-o-lanterns for one last night – the night ‘after’ Halloween.
-It is an outdoor gallery of community creativity.

 At the end of the evening, pumpkins will be gathered up by local farmers for feed and all remaining pumpkins will be taken away and composted courtesy of Harnden Haulage – facilitated by the Municipality of Port Hope.